jobmetric/laravel-like/README.md

 $post->forgetLikes();
 ```

+## Contributing

+Thank you for considering contributing to the Laravel Like!
+The contribution guide can be found in the [CONTRIBUTING.md](https://github.com/jobmetric/laravel-like/blob/master/CONTRIBUTING.md).

 ## License

 The MIT License (MIT).
-Please see [License File](https://github.com/jobmetric/laravel-like/blob/master/README.md) for more information.
+Please see [License File](https://github.com/jobmetric/laravel-like/blob/master/LICENCE.md) for more information.